 I summed it up by saying that although it’s clear that there has been a mix-up, the fact remains that Trainline sent me texts and emails saying that my travel arrangements were fine for a train that was cancelled days earlier.
 I was never given the opportunity to make other arrangements and I wouldn’t try to travel on a cancelled train.

 I asked to see the elusive Manager (not possible), and my final question was, “What’s going to happen now?”
 Laura said, “I’ll get my Manager to ring you as soon as possible” and I said that I was promised that 7 working days ago and here I am sat at your office.

 True to her word, her Manager called me within 10 minutes as I was sat in their car park with a promise that a full refund was being processed right now.

-I will swallow up as much time, money and resources as it takes until I get the result I want and nobody really believes it when I say so until I start warming to my theme.
+I will swallow up as much time, money and resources as it takes until I get the result I want.
+Nobody really believes it when I say so until I start warming to my theme.

 I believe that it’s only a matter of time before someone actually takes a train company to Court for delays, cancellations, overcrowding and various ongoing problems that are a clear breach of the Consumer Rights Act 2015.